Israel PM back in court as parties weigh in on his fate

 In January, prosecutors alleged 315 instances of Walla being requested to amend its coverage so it was more favorable to Netanyahu and his family.
 They said 150 of them involved Netanyahu himself.

 According to the charges, Shaul Elovitch, CEO of Bezeq, “exerted heavy and continuous pressure” on Ilan Yeshua, the former chief editor of Walla, to change articles on the website to meet the demands of Netanyahu and his family.
-Yeshua is expected to take the stand on Monday.
+Yeshua took the stand after Netanyahu left.

 Israeli law does not require prime ministers to resign while under indictment, and Netanyahu has refused to do so.
 That has left the country deeply divided.
 A emergency unity government formed last year to address the coronavirus crisis was mired in political bickering and fell apart in less than a year over its inability to approve a budget.